Crappie Must-Have Spawn Tips for Best Results

 If you were catching fish in shallow water during the spawn, move slightly deeper and continue working the same shoreline features.
 Docks, brush piles, bridge pilings, and channel edges can all produce well after spawning ends.

 This is also a good time to watch forage.
 If baitfish are present, crappie are likely nearby.
-A productive post-spawn pattern may look less dramatic than a bed bite, but it can be more consistent over a full day.
+A productive post-spawn pattern may look less dramatic than a bed bite, but it can be more consistent over an entire day.

 A Practical Field Plan for Vacation Anglers